ronak66/Stylumia-Project/README.md

 # Stylumia Software Development Problem

 It is a simple blog where you need to login and you can add posts and find posts by different people you follow and also leave comments on their posts.
-**Check Out The Website here:** [https://obscure-ravine-46589.herokuapp.com/](https://obscure-ravine-46589.herokuapp.com/)
+The application is createsd using Ruby on Rails Framework with Sqlite3 for database **Check Out The Website here:** [https://obscure-ravine-46589.herokuapp.com/](https://obscure-ravine-46589.herokuapp.com/)

 ## Installation